Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-07/02-html-style/03-page.md

 A color fill can be created using the `background-color: ` property.
 If you are familiar with rgb and hexcode values, you can add them after the colon (`:`), but if not, you can using English CSS color names, such as "white", "orange", and "black".
 Check out the other color names on [W3Schools](https://www.w3schools.com/cssref/css_colors.asp).

-<span class="label label-info">NOTE:</span> Like you did when styling tables, you can add a pixel amount to the `padding: ` property within you chosen element.
+<span class="label label-info">NOTE:</span> Like you did when styling tables, you can add a pixel amount to the `padding: ` property within your chosen element.
 This can give cushion between the boundary of the container and the contents inside.

 <span class="label label-info">NOTE:</span> Many structural elements can have background property values.
 If you have a busy page background, it is helpful to add a neutral background to a container (like a div) to keep your content legible and clean.